Recently updated on September 12th, 2024 at 10:23 am

 Visas are Easy, but Required for Americans

 We went through this website.
-It was awesome because it gave us approval almost instantly and the visa attached to our passports electronically.
-This visa is called an ETA, electronic travel authority.
-The visa is good for 90 days in the country, so it covered our trip without issue.
-Just make sure to check this as soon as your trip is planned so you know what is required.
+It was awesome because it gave us approval almost instantly, and the visa was attached to our passports electronically.
+This visa is called an ETA, an electronic travel authority.
+The visa is valid for 90 days in the country, so it covered our trip without issue.
+Just check as soon as your trip is planned to know what is required.

 The Language is English… kind of

 We read all the signs with no problem.
-Food packaging, menus and everything you see will be easy to read.
-The confusion comes when your Aussie friends text you to meet in the “arvo” and you don’t know where that is.
+Food packaging, menus, and everything you see will be easy to read.
+The confusion comes when your Aussie friends text you to meet in the “arvo,” and you don’t know where that is.
 Turns out it means afternoon.
-There are quite a few words like this, so I would recommend reading through a few lists.
+There are quite a few words like this, so I recommend reading through a few lists.
 This one has 125 different slang words and is a great place to start.
-What I learned is that I needed to focus on listening because some people talk really fast and it can be tough to understand.
+I learned that I needed to focus on listening because some people talk fast, and it can be tricky to understand.